DeFiCh/ain/doc/setup-masternodes.md

 In order to participate in the staking algorithm, you must broadcast to the network that you intend to participate, this can be done by running a command using the Defi CLI, the command is:

 ```
-defi-cli createmasternode "[]" "{\"operatorAuthAddress\":\"address\",\"collateralAddress\":\"address\"}"
+~/.defi/defi-cli createmasternode address
 ```

-where "address" for both operator and collateral address should be the new legacy address you created.
+where `address` for both operator and collateral address should be the new legacy address you created.

 ### Step 6 - Configure the masternode and restart